 Although the European “allotment” tradition dates back to the 18th century, it is unknown in Hong Kong.
-But there are possibilities for those who would like to do some serious growing.
+But there are possibilities for those who would like to do some serious gardening in Hong Kong.
 A few residential complexes allocate some of their garden area for tenants to grow their own plants.
 The Leisure & Cultural Services Department (LCSD) rents out plots that are about one-metre square to those who enrol in “gardening” courses.
 And, if you are keen to work on a larger scale, a number of sizeable organic farms in the New Territories rent out spare land at low rates for enthusiasts who are committed to organic growing.

 The Tai Peng Community Garden on Lamma Island, where I live, is one of several similar co-operative initiatives in different parts of Hong Kong.
 Two or three generations ago the land was used for intensive growing of rice or vegetables.
 But these days most island residents want white collar jobs in the city and idle land is available for rent at a nominal charge, if you can track down the rightful owner for negotiations.

 The good news is that most Asian herbs including lemongrass, Vietnamese mint (or laksa leaf), Betel pepper leaves, Kaffir lime leaf, curry leaf and bay leaf thrive through the summer with minimal care (although they suffer during our cold weather), so with a little improvisation you can work some culinary magic throughout the year.